|

 something they would like to make and which appeals to them.
 Make sure

-the recipes in the book are healthy and sensible and suitable for
+the recipes in the book are healthy, sensible and suitable for

 children.
 Home cooking is healthiest as it does not contain artificial